 6. He is on the one-dollar bill

-1) George was in love with another women.
-George Washington married Martha Dandridge Custis on January 6, 1759 at her home in New Kent County.
-Let’s talk about this marriage really quick.
+1) George was in love with another woman.
+George Washington married Martha Dandridge Custis on January 6, 1759, at her home in New Kent County.
+Let's talk about this marriage really quickly.
 Martha was 26 years old and was worth more than 40,000 pounds because her husband, Daniel Parke Custis, had died without a will which left her as executor of his estate.
-This is big news because technically Martha had the same legal rights as a man, which was unheard of during that time period.
-But Martha didn’t like this life.
-She didn’t want to run the estates herself; she wanted a family.
-Lucky for her, that amount of wealth and power meant that she didn’t have to marry for security- she was able to marry for love.
+This is big news because, technically, Martha had the same legal rights as a man, which was unheard of during that period.
+But Martha didn't like this life.
+She didn't want to run the estates herself; she wanted a family.
+Lucky for her, that amount of wealth and power meant that she didn't have to marry for security- she was able to marry for love.

-In swoops George.
-Standing 6 foot 2, a military man who was fighting in the French and Indian War, the recent owner of Mount Vernon, and a man of some means- George was an attractive suitor!
-He had heard about Martha’s status as a wealthy widow when he traveled to Williamsburg during a brief interlude in the fighting, and he quickly decides that this would be a respectable marriage for himself and goes to visit Martha on March 16, 1758.
-It is love at first site for Martha, I gather, because after the second visit on March 25, 1758- she is ordering wedding finery from London and a wedding dress that was to be “grave but not Extravagant nor to be morning.”
+In swoops, George, standing 6 foot 2, a military man fighting in the French and Indian War, the recent owner of Mount Vernon, and a man of some means- George was an attractive suitor!
+He had heard about Martha's status as a wealthy widow when he traveled to Williamsburg during a brief interlude in the fighting.
+He quickly decides that this would be a respectable marriage for himself and visits Martha on March 16, 1758.
+It is love at first sight for Martha, I gather, because after the second visit on March 25, 1758- she is ordering wedding finery from London and a wedding dress that was to be" "grave but not Extravagant nor to be morning."

 But wait!
 I got gossip.
-George was going to marry Martha, but he was at the same writing love letters to Sally Fairfax!
+George would marry Martha, but he was at the same writing love letters to Sally Fairfax!
 I will give you a moment to get over the shock.
 Good?
-Okay, lets go.
-George and Sally meet when he was just 18 years old because his older brother Lawrence Washington had married Sally’s sister-in-law Anne Fairfax.
-Now Sally was two years older than George and so she took him under her wings and taught him things like history, philosophy, and literature.
-This would have been a whole new world, because George had to quit school when he was only 11 years old, when his father died, and had had no formal education.
-I don’t think that anyone really knew the depths of George’s feelings until a little less than 6 months after his engagement to Martha when he wrote to Sally:
+Okay, let's go.
+George and Sally met when he was 18 years old because his older brother Lawrence Washington had married Sally's sister-in-law Anne Fairfax.
+Now Sally was two years older than George.
+So she took him under her wings and taught him things like history, philosophy, and literature.
+This would have been a whole new world because George had to quit school when he was only 11 years old, when his father died, and had had no formal education.
+I don't think that anyone really knew the depths of George's feelings until a little less than 6 months after his engagement to Martha when he wrote to Sally:

-of a Simple Fact—misconstrue not my meaning—’tis obvious—doubt it not, nor expose it,—the
+of a Simple Fact—misconstrue not my meaningless obvious—doubt it not, nor expose it,—the

 want to conceal it—One thing, above all things in this World I wish to know, and only one

-person of your Acquaintance can solve me that, or guess my meaning"
+person of your Acquaintance can solve me that, or guess my meanin""

 2) George was a step-father.
-Martha had already had two children from her marriage with Daniel Custis, and took the job of fatherhood very seriously.
-However, as with many of the stories of children in that time period- it did not end with a happy ending.
+Martha had already had two children from her marriage with Daniel Custis.
+George took the job of fatherhood very seriously.
+However, as with many of the children's stories in that period- it did not end happily.

 3) George was a hard man to kill.
-Did you know that George suffered through diphtheria (a sheet of thick, gray matter covers the back of the throat, making breathing hard), tuberculosis, smallpox, malaria, dysentery, Quinsy (a peritonsillar abscess occurs when a collection of pus forms and infection spreads beyond the tonsils into the neck and chest.
-Swollen tissues can block the airway), carbuncle (a group of pus-filled bumps forming a connected area of infection under the skin), and pneumonia?
-He also almost drowned in an ice-clogged river, survived the burning and massacre of Fort Necessity.
-In one battle, two horses were shot from underneath him and he was shot at 4 times, close enough to pierce his clothing.
+Did you know that George suffered through diphtheria (a sheet of thick, gray matter covers the back of the throat, making breathing hard); tuberculosis; smallpox; malaria; dysentery; quinsy (a peritonsillar abscess occurs when a collection of pus forms an infection spreads beyond the tonsils into the neck and chest); carbuncle (a group of pus-filled bumps forming a connected area of infection under the skin); and pneumonia.
+He also almost drowned in an ice-clogged river and survived the burning and massacre of Fort Necessity.
+In one battle, two horses were shot from underneath him, and he was shot at 4 times, close enough to pierce his clothing.
 And the guy still lived on!
-Go George!
+Go, George!

-The war hero, President, father, husband, land owner was deathly afraid of being buried alive and requested on his deathbed that he not be put into the family vault for three days.
+The war hero, President, father, husband, the landowner- was deathly afraid of being buried alive.
+He requested on his deathbed that he not be put into the family vault for three days.
 On December 18, 1799, at the young age of 67, George Washington was laid to rest at Mount Vernon.